brunch/brunch/docs/commands.md

 * `brunch w`: simply watch current directory &amp; compile the output to `public` directory.
 * `brunch w -s`: watch current project and run a webserver that would work on public directory.
 * `brunch w -sop 8841`: watch current project, compile files with optimizations and run a webserver that would work on public directory.
+* `brunch w -a ios`: watch current directory &amp; compile the output using settings from `config.overrides.ios`